guomy0611/annotation-as-search/README.md

 #### Automatically loading forests

-When using the annotation-helper suite to annotate not only one sentence but a whole pre-defined corpus of sentences, it will be more practical for the client to automatically send a process request for the next sentence in the corpus instead of having to ask the user for the next one every time.
+When using the annotation-helper suite to annotate not only one sentence but a whole pre-defined corpus of sentences, it will be more practical for the client to *automatically* send a process request for the next sentence in the corpus instead of having to ask the user for the next one every time.
 To implement this, we recommend adding a section to the configuration file of the client that specifies which requests are to be produced.
 Of course, you will also have to change the code of the client to make use of said section configuration file.

-For example, the section could look something like this, assuming the linker processor described above in the example use case for processors.
+For example, the section could look something like this, assuming the linker processor described above in the [example use case for processors](#example-use-case-for-processors-reading-forests-stored-on-the-server) is present.
-The client should then produce requests for processing forests 10 through 30 on the server using the source format `filename` and producing forests formatted as `conll09_predicted`.

 ```json
 {